dfinity/portal/docs/tutorials/deploy_sample_app.md

 Before your dapp loads, your browser will quickly show a message that reads: Installing "Internet Computer Validating Service Worker".
 This [service worker](https://developer.chrome.com/docs/workbox/service-worker-overview/) comes from the ICP network and it is used to make sure the web app the user sees is the correct, untampered frontend.
 Once loaded, your browser will cache the service worker and your web app will load much quicker.
 :::

-## Wrap-up
+## 5. Wrap-up

-Congratulations!
-You have built a dapp fully on-chain (both backend and frontend) within 10 minutes.
+You have built a dapp fully on-chain (both backend and frontend).

 Tutorial takeaways:
--   Dapps can be composed of multiple canisters
+-   Dapps can be composed of multiple canistersm backend and frontend
 -   Dapps can be deployed locally and on-chain
 -   Cycles are needed power dapps
 -   Get free cycles from the cycles wallet